Toyota Supra: Turbo A

 The Turbo-A was Toyota's evolution model for the Group A touring car series that required a minimum homologation run of 500 units.
-The Turbo-A was manufactured for 2 months during the period of September and October 1988 and was available strictly in Japan.
+The Turbo-A was manufactured for 2 months from September until October 1988 and was available in Japan.
 Thus the term 88 Spec A. Some notable differences between the standard MA70 Supra 3.0 GT and the Turbo-A model are both cosmetic and mechanical;